-To understand the impact of clouds over time, we need accurate data on clouds.
-NASA has a number of satellites orbiting the Earth and collecting data about clouds and the Earth’s energy.
+NASA and other space agencies have a number of satellites orbiting the Earth and collecting data about clouds and the Earth’s energy.
 While these satellites give us a big picture of what’s going on, they sometimes have trouble with the details.

-Now we need your help in collecting data so we can better understand the different types of clouds and the effects they have on our Earth’s climate.
-Plus we need data from your vantage point- right here on Earth.
+We need your help collecting data to better understand the different types of clouds and the effects they have on our Earth’s climate.
 Satellites only see the top of the clouds while you see the bottom.
 By putting these two vantage points together we get a much more complete picture of clouds in the atmosphere.

-You are an important part of the puzzle, providing a new perspective of the clouds that our NASA satellites do not have, looking up.
-We are excited for you to start collecting data through this updated cloud protocol featuring NASA satellite comparison!
+You are an important part of the puzzle, providing a new perspective of the clouds that satellites do not have, looking up.
+We are excited for you to start collecting data with NASA!